 Bio

-Adam Ross is a songwriter based in north-east Scotland.
-He has led the cult indie band Randolph's Leap for over a decade, releasing music with independent labels Fika Recordings, Olive Grove Records, Fence and Lost Map Records.
-He released his debut solo album 'Staring At Mountains' in 2022.
-He is known for his intricate, storytelling lyrical style which often blends humour and poignancy.
+Adam Ross is an indie-folk songwriter based in north-east Scotland.
+He is a solo artist and has also led the cult indie band Randolph's Leap for over a decade, releasing music with legendary Fife label Fence Records and Lost Map as well as Olive Grove Records and Fika Recordings.
+He is known for his unique brand of articulate lyricism which blends humour, poignancy, wordplay and offbeat stories.

 His music has received regular airplay on BBC Radio Scotland and BBC 6 Music including various singles and albums of the week.
 He has also received excellent press in newspapers such as The Herald and The Scotsman.